Skip to content

 “A predictive relationship between a conditioned stimulus and a reward is necessary to drive dopamine neuron firing.” — Schultz, Dayan & Montague, Science (1997)

-Jang, Nassar et al. (2019) took this a step further.
-Their Nature Human Behaviour study showed people formed stronger memories when they hit reward prediction errors while learning.
-And the effect scaled with the size of the error.
-Bigger surprise, stronger memory.
+Jang, Nassar et al. (2019) carried the idea into the lab.
+Their Nature Human Behaviour study showed people built stronger memories when they hit reward prediction errors mid-learning, and the effect scaled with the size of the error.
+Bigger jolt, stronger memory.

-A duel against a real person is a prediction error machine.
-You expect to win but drop a round on a topic you thought you knew.
-You expect to lose but ace the final round.
-You think you know the answer.
+A duel against a real person is, in this sense, a prediction error machine.
+You expect to win and then drop a round on a topic you’d sworn you owned.
+You expect to lose and ace the final stretch.
+You’re sure you know the answer.
 You don’t.
-Each gap between what you expect and what happens fires a dopamine burst that locks in whatever you were thinking about at that moment.
+Every gap between what you braced for and what actually landed fires a dopamine burst, and that burst pins down whatever was in your head at that exact second.

-Did you know?
-Plass et al. (2013) found that competitive math games outperformed both solo AND collaborative play for in-game learning.
-Collaboration actually decreased in-game performance compared to solo play.
-Competition was the clear winner for individual cognitive tasks.
+Worth sitting with: Plass et al. (2013) found that competitive math games beat both solo and collaborative play for in-game learning.
+Collaboration actually lowered in-game performance compared with playing alone.
+For individual cognitive tasks, competition won outright.

 How Does LearnClash Engineer Competitive Learning?

-LearnClash combines six research-backed principles into a single system: retrieval practice from the testing effect, ELO skill-matching for flow states, social facilitation from 1v1 duels, variable rewards from unpredictable opponents, moderate arousal from close matches, and spaced repetition for long-term retention.
-No single principle drives the outcome.
+LearnClash folds six research-backed principles into one system: retrieval practice from the testing effect, ELO skill-matching for flow, social facilitation from 1v1 duels, variable rewards from an opponent you can’t predict, moderate arousal from close scores, and spaced repetition for the long memory.
+No single piece carries it.
 They stack.

 System diagram showing six science principles (social facilitation, testing effect, variable rewards, moderate arousal, spaced repetition, flow state) as nodes connected to the LearnClash duel cycle of match, duel, review, and rematch The competitive learning stack: six research-backed principles converge in every LearnClash duel.